dishabeeraladinni/DH110-Spring23/Assignment05.md

 2. James: An introverted high school student who loves to play mobile games during his free time but doesn't feel connected to his opponent while playing.
 He first discovered GamePigeon through a friend who recommended it as a fun way to pass the time.
 James downloads the app and starts playing his favorites on it: Mancala, Word Hunt and Connect 4.

 Task: James wants to feel connected to his friends/opponents while playing the games.
-Hence he utilizes the chat option during the game to communicate about the intensity/direction of where the game is going.
-He also likes his friends avater and lets him know that.
+Hence he utilizes the chat option during the game to communicate about the intensity/direction of where the game is going and likes his friend's avatar.
+He also shares his game progress to his other friends.

 ## Wireframe: